-The participant takes the transport box out of the outer carton and checks possible damages of the transport box.
+The participant checks possible damages of the transport box.
 In case of damages, the pilot is contacted.

 Figure 3.
-Photo of a typical transport box
+Photo of the specimen inside of the open transport box

 Then, the transport box is brought into the measurement laboratory and kept closed in this room for 48 hours in order to achieve temperature equilibrium and to avoid possible water condensation.
 After this time, the transport box can be opened.
 In the upper right part of the box, the environmental sensor is mounted.
 It shall not be removed.